royragsdale/s83/README.md

 #### 6. Get your board.

-Assuming you added your key to your configuration you can check out your great work with a simple `get` which will fetch all of your configured/followed boards.
+Assuming you added your key to your configuration you can check out your great work with a simple `get`.
+This will fetch all of your/followed boards, and render them to a local HTML file, _The Daily Spring_.

 ```
 $ ./s83 get
 ```

-Note: At this point the client only fetches the raw boards.
-You can list/view them however is most convenient:
+You just distilled the distributed, ephemeral Springiverse into a single, fully encapsulated, immutable, cryptographically verified, personal periodical, _The Daily Spring_.

+This is now just a local file.
+You can save it for later, open it right up in your browser of choice, email it to yourself or a friend, really anything.

+There are some helpful options like `-go`, which immediately opens a browser for instant gratification, `-new` which will only show you boards you haven't seen, and `-o` to save the output to a specific path.
+For example:

 ```
-$ ls ~/.config/s83/data/default/*
-$ cat ~/.config/s83/data/default/*
+$ ./s83 get -go -o the-daily-spring.html
 ```

 #### 7. Enjoy!

 In addition to [https://may83.club](https://may83.club).
-Some other public servers you can publish boards to are:
+Some other public servers you can publish/follow boards to/from are:

 - [https://bogbody.biz](https://bogbody.biz)
 - [https://0l0.lol/](https://0l0.lol/)
 - [https://spring83.kindrobot.ca](https://spring83.kindrobot.ca)
 - [https://spring83.mozz.us](https://spring83.mozz.us/)

 ## Current Limitations